smasoudrezvani/smasoudrezvani/README.md

 # 💫About Me :
-🔭 I’m currently Studing at UVA.
+🔭 I’m currently Studing at UvA.

 👨‍💻 All of my projects are available at https://github.com/smasoudrezvani?tab=repositories